 We recognize that the COVID-19 situation is having an impact on all aspects of our lives.
-If you need to talk about your Aging Studies Minor, Gerontology Certificate or Dementia Certificate, please email me at [email protected].
+If you need to talk about your Aging Studies Minor, Gerontology Certificate, Long-Term Care Certificate, or Dementia Certificate, please email me at [email protected].

 Many of you interested in or enrolled in the minor or certificate programs are already working with older adults in some capacity and are experiencing additional challenges professionally.

 Please see the Older Adults COVID-19 Community Resource Page for links to services for not only older adults, but for professionals and caregivers.

 Be safe and take care of yourselves,

 Aging is a universal reality and now is a great time to consider a program in aging studies.
 With the global population aging, not only are careers working with older adults expanding, but it is becoming more necessary to understand aging in business, technology and any work that involves the community and working with people.

 Perhaps you witnessed a loved one age and discovered firsthand how critical specialized health care is for older adults, maybe you desire a career change to focus on issues that impact elders, or you may wish to support your professional knowledge with a degree in gerontology or dementia.
 Whatever the case, we are glad that you are considering a rewarding career that includes supporting the health and well-being of older adults.

 If you study in our aging studies program, you will:

 - Learn the realities and myths associated with growing old